octaviotron/zimbra/README.md

 mkdir /opt/zimbra
 ```

+And delete the /etc/hosts line with "**mail.domain.tld**" definition

 Now, restore cluster in zimbra02:

 ```
 pcs cluster start zimbra02.domain.tld
 ```

 So far, we have configured Zimbra to work as a active-passive cluster.
-It can be probed opening https://mail.domain.tld, stoping (or shutting down) zimbra01 will pass all services to zimbra02 (waiting, with tea on hand) and viceversa.
-You can follow the process of passing one node to another with:
+It can be probed opening https://mail.domain.tld, stoping (or shutting down) zimbra01 will pass all services to zimbra02 (waiting for stoping and starting, tea on hand) and viceversa.
+You can watch the process of passing one node to another with:

 ```
 watch pcs status